 - A lift moving upwards with acceleration ‘a’, then, T = 2π × √(L/geff) = 2π √[L/(g + a)]

 - If the lift is moving downward with acceleration ‘a’, then T = 2π × √(L/geff) = 2π √[L/(g – a)]

-- For simple pendulum of length L is equal to the radius of the earth ‘R’, L = R = 6.4 x 106 m, then the time period T = 2π √R/2g
+- For a simple pendulum of length L is equal to the radius of the earth ‘R’, L = R = 6.4 x 106 m, then the time period T = 2π √R/2g

 - For infinitely long pendulum L > > R near the earth surface, T = 2π × √(R/g)

-A simple pendulum is an idealized model.
+A simple pendulum is an idealised model.
 It is not achievable in reality.
 But the physical pendulum is a real pendulum in which a body of finite shape oscillates.
 From its frequency of oscillation, we can calculate the moment of inertia of the body about the axis of rotation.

-Consider a body of irregular shape and mass (m) is free to oscillate in a vertical plane about a horizontal axis passing through a point, weight mg acts downward at the centre of gravity (G).
+Consider a body of irregular shape and mass (m) that is free to oscillate in a vertical plane about a horizontal axis passing through a point, and weight mg acts downward at the centre of gravity (G).

-If the body is displaced through a small angle (θ) and released from this position, a torque is exerted by the weight of the body to restore to its equilibrium.
+If the body is displaced through a small angle (θ) and released from this position, a torque is exerted by the weight of the body to restore its equilibrium.

 τ = -mg × (d sinθ)